 Why March Is Such a Good Month for Wildlife

 Spring migration is underway.
-Breeding seasons are beginning for many resident species.
+Breeding seasons are starting for a lot of resident species.
 And animals that slowed through the winter are ranging wider and showing up in more predictable places.
-The lower elevations around the Fremont River corridor and the park’s shrubland zones are particularly active this time of year, since that’s where the first green growth appears.
+The lower elevations around the Fremont River corridor and the park’s shrubland zones are especially active right now, since that’s where the first green growth appears.

 There’s also something to be said for the light.
-The low angle of March sun, especially in the early morning and late afternoon, makes everything easier to see.
-Animals that blend into the summer haze become much more visible against the crisp, cool air.
+The low angle of March sun — especially in early morning and late afternoon — makes everything easier to see.
+Animals that blend into the summer haze are much more visible against the crisp, cool air.
 It’s a great month to slow down and pay attention.

 Desert landscape at Capitol Reef in early spring morning light